ORNL/DataFed/doc_source/source/system/introduction.rst

 Data Lifecycle
 ==============

-DataFed is an enabling technology for the full lifecycle of scientific data - from creation through publication and eventual reuse.
-The figure below illustrates how DataFed supports this lifecycle:
+DataFed is an enabling technology for the early lifecycle stages of scientific data - from data ingest to pre-publication.
+The figure below illustrates how DataFed supports the lifecycle stages:

 .. image:: /_static/data_lifecycle.png

+DataFed fully supports the management stage of data and provides interfaces that can be used from the data ingest and tha analysis stages to capture initial context and to subsequently enrich that context after analysis, respectively.
+Pre-publication is supported by providing powerful data organization and data handling capabilities to help ensure that the right data is being published and that it contains proper metadata and provenance information.
+Note that data publishing systems may have additional metadata requirements that are not available from the data records themselves (i.e. contract numbers, sponsoring organizations, etc.)

 Why DataFed?
 ============